-Since 1943, Hanna Brophy has focused on one thing: representing insurance companies, self-insured employers, and governmental entities in our workers’ compensation cases in California.
+Since 1943, Hanna Brophy workers’ compensation lawyers have focused on one thing: representing insurance companies, self-insured employers, and governmental entities in our workers’ compensation cases in California.
 Our roots can be traced back to the creation of the original treatise on California workers’ compensation law.
 But that doesn’t mean that we’re are stuck in the past.
 We work hard to stay current on changes to the Labor Code and case law.

-Hanna Brophy represents insurance companies, permissibly self-insured employers, and governmental entities in all litigation before the Workers’ Compensation Appeals Board.
-As workers’ compensation law has changed over the years, we have stayed on the cutting edge of case law, providing our clients with aggressive, innovative, and vigorous defenses.
+For nearly 75 years, Hanna Brophy has represented insurance companies, permissibly self-insured employers, and governmental entities in all aspects of litigation before the Workers’ Compensation Appeals Board.
+As workers’ compensation law has changed over the years, we have stayed on the cutting edge of case law, providing our clients with aggressive, innovative, and vigorous defense.
 Our policy is to take the initiative and to move matters quickly and steadily to conclusion while containing costs.

 With recent changes in workers’ compensation laws, we expect a significant increase in petitions alleging violations of Labor Code section 132a as well as petitions alleging serious & willful misconduct.
 Return-to-work issues are also a bigger potential minefield than ever before.
 With the increase of FEHA litigation, these claims are complex to defend.
 It is imperative that employers have an attorney who is experienced with these overlapping issues in order to defend their interests.